Comparison5 min read

 Towing and payload

 Ranger wins both, but the gap is narrow.
-7,500 lb max tow versus 6,500 lb is a real 1,000-lb advantage that matters for boats and small travel trailers but doesn't change real-world recreational towing.
-Payload is similar: 1,810 lb vs 1,460 lb, important for contractors but rarely the limiting factor for personal use.
+7,500 lb vs 6,500 is a real 1,000-lb edge that matters for boats and small trailers but won't change most recreational towing.
+Payload (1,810 vs 1,460 lb) matters to contractors more than to weekend users.
+Trim-for-trim the gap shrinks — a Tacoma TRD Sport ($41K) and Ranger XLT ($40K) tow within 200 lb of each other.

 Off-road

-This is the Tacoma's home turf and Ford knows it.
-The TRD Off-Road, TRD Pro, and the new Trailhunter trim are purpose-built for trail use, with multi-terrain select, crawl control, electronically-locking rear differential, upgraded suspension geometry, and standard skid plates.
-Trailhunter specifically is engineered for sustained off-road use, with ARB-tuned dampers and a snorkel.
+This is the Tacoma's home turf, and Ford knows it.
+The TRD Off-Road, TRD Pro, and new Trailhunter are purpose-built — multi-terrain select, crawl control, electronic rear locker, upgraded suspension, standard skid plates — and the Trailhunter is engineered for sustained off-road with ARB-tuned dampers and a snorkel.
+The Ranger Tremor and Raptor are competitive, but the Tremor is more "lifted XLT" than the TRD Pro is "lifted SR5."
+The Raptor closes most of the gap with 405 hp, but it's $58K+ and brushing up against full-size money.

 Interior and tech